mojzu/sso/docs/manual/01_introduction.md

 **Warning: The author of this application is not a security expert, and the code has not undergone any kind of review or verification.
 Use it at your own risk!**

-The crate `mz_auth` is an authentication server binary.
+The crate `sso` is an authentication server binary.
 It is intended to be used as a backend for other services, such as API servers, which must authenticate user requests.

 Authentication methods are organised into provider groups.
 The following provider groups are currently supported: `local`, `github`, `microsoft`.
 Depending on the provider, the following user authentication methods are supported.